-Nicknamed the Wimpy the twin-engined Wellington would provide the backbone of Bomber Command during the first few years of World War 2.
-With the introduction of the four engined heavy
+Nicknamed the Wimpy the twin-engined Wellington would provide the backbone of Bomber Command during the first few years of the Second World War.
+With the introduction of the four-engined heavy

 During September 1932 the Air Ministry issued Specification B.9/32 which required an aircraft with a range of 720 miles and a bomb load of 1,000lb.
 Vickers design, initially known as the

 271 would compete with Handley Page's H.P.
 52 design, which would also be ordered into production as the Hampden.
-Vickers entry would be built using the same Barnes Wallis geodetic
+Vickers entry would be built using the geodetic

 construction method, which had first been used on the Vickers Wellesley, power would be supplied by a pair of Rolls-Royce Goshawk engines.
 This enabled a range of 2,800 miles and a bomb